aprove-developers/KoAT2-Releases/README.md

 - [Z3](https://github.com/Z3Prover/z3)

 ## External Tool
 To generate an image of the graph of the PIP, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
-Note that when building the Docker image, the current alpine binaries of graphviz are installed.
-Thus, the resulting image already contains graphviz.
+Note that when building the Docker image, the current alpine binaries of [Graphviz](https://graphviz.org/) are installed.
+Thus, the resulting image already contains [Graphviz](https://graphviz.org/).

 ## Run